biyiemmy/biyiemmy/README.md

 ## I'm a Doer, Dreamer & Developer!

 - 🔭 I’m building some side projects!
-- 🌱 I’m currently working with C, C#, Python, Javascript, React-JS, Django.
+- 🌱 I’m currently working with C, Python, Javascript, React-JS, Django.
 - 👯 I’m open to collaboration with other developers also looking for internships, and job opportunities.
 - 🥅 Goals: To build crazy solutions.
 - ⚡ Fun fact: I love to read, write, watch movies, and travel.